 The AYF program arranges housing, which is in university dormitories located a short streetcar, bus, or bike ride from the campus.
 Dormitory rooms will be assigned based on the information you provide on the Housing Preference Form.
 There is no guarantee, however, that you will receive your preferred assignment.
-If your choice(s) are oversubscribed - which is regularly the case with Stühlinger and often the case with Händelstraße -, a lottery will be used to determine assignments.
+Should your choices be oversubscribed, a lottery will be used to determine assignments.